Congratulations on becoming one of the newest members of the Shenandoah University community!

 **Athletes in fall sports may need to submit their physical form and sickle cell blood test prior to August 1.
 Insurance information must be done online at http://www.suhornets.com/information/new_student-athlete in addition to the above insurance requirements for the university.
 Please check with your coach to confirm specific dates.
 Please send all forms including sickle cell test to the Wellness Center.
 DO NOT GIVE OR SEND ANY FORMS TO COACHES.

 All new Shenandoah students are registered for their initial classes by their academic dean’s office.
 Academic offices register students based on their major, curriculum course requirements and course availability.
 Students who wish to make changes to their schedule are able to do so during Welcome Week and the drop/add period.
 Course schedules are given to students who attend Summer Orientation.
-Students who are not able to attend Summer Orientation will have their course schedule emailed to them after July 15 by their academic dean’s office.
+Students who are unable to attend Summer Orientation will have their course schedule emailed to them after July 15th by their academic dean’s office.

 After the first semester at Shenandoah, students are responsible for course registration with their specific academic advisor.

 All Shenandoah University freshman are required to take a Going Global: First-Year Seminar course in the fall semester.
 You get to select from a variety of course topics designed to engage you in stimulating discussions about global issues.
 You will be sent an email mid-late May which will contain the form to register for your Going Global course.
 You must register your choices by July 5.

 Students are placed in course sections on a first-come, first-served basis.
 The earlier you select and submit your five course preferences, the better.
 Students who don’t select a preference will be placed in sections with space availability.